SUMMER CLASSES NOW ENROLLING!!!

 You have completed a number of classes.
 Or you are an experienced improviser with some years of performing under you belt.
 You now have the tools to take your skill set up a notch in PSI’s Improv Intensives.
 These classes are intense which means you hit the ground running and don’t stop until the final showcase.
 Get ready to work and have fun.

-Looking for fun ways to discover Game, clock patterns, and heighten the scene?
-Then this is the workshop for you!
+Looking for fun ways to combine classical theater and improvisation?
+Then this is the class for you!

 Details